 Grace leadership had already been engaged in conversation about the reality of homelessness in Dakota County, and as individuals ages 8 months to 82 years found a mattress here, we were confronted with that reality once more.
 Graciousness and generosity showed up during those days, but that wasn’t the end of the need.

 This winter, alongside other congregations in Dakota County, we’re opening our doors again.
-In partnership with other churches, Dakota County, and Matrix Housing Services, a rotating emergency shelter plan has been put in place for winter 2017-2018.
-Grace will kickoff this year’s shelter, with individuals bunking down here from November 1st-11th.
+In partnership with other churches, Dakota County, and Matrix Housing Services, a rotating emergency shelter plan has been put in place for this winter.

 We need help, both here at Grace and throughout the season.
 Below you’ll find key ways that anyone can get involved; giving of time, talent, and treasure to live out God’s call to take care of those in deep need.